 - Is transporting hazardous materials and must be placarded under the Code of Federal Regulations.

 Texas Transportation Code § 522.102 establishes that a commercial motor vehicle driver must consent to the taking of one or more specimens of their breath, blood, or urine to determine their alcohol concentration or the presence of a controlled substance in their body.
 Refusal to submit to testing will result in a driver being suspended from service for 24 hours and being disqualified from driving a commercial vehicle for at least one year.

 When a commercial driver is arrested for a DWI crime in Texas, they can face the same penalties as the driver of a traditional passenger vehicle.
-This can mean a possible sentence of up to 180 days in jail, a fine of up to $2,000, and an annual surcharge of up to $2,000 to be paid for up to three years.
+This can mean a possible sentence of up to 180 days in jail, a fine of up to $4,500.

 A DWI conviction can also mean a driver’s license suspension of up to one year, but it is usually the CDL that is of the most concern to most commercial drivers.
 Under Texas Transportation Code § 522.081(b)(2), a person with a CDL or commercial learner’s permit is disqualified from driving a commercial motor vehicle for one year for their first DWI conviction, refusing to submit to testing, or having a BAC of 0.04 or more.
 The suspension will be three years for any of those offenses involving a driver operating a vehicle requiring to be placarded for hazardous materials.